 Yvette received a Bachelor of Arts in visual communications and spent years working in two-dimensional art as a Layout Designer for a book publishing company and a Graphic Designer for a multimedia company in Chicago.
 Later in life, she went on to earn a Master's Degree in health education and business administration which lead to working in the field of public health and human resources.
 Despite her career change, her commitment to creating art has never wavered.
-She has been working with glass for over thirteen years and her passion is shaping glass with heat; either behind the torch or using the kiln as her crafting tool.
-“Working with molten glass is exciting because it creates endless possibilities and I’m always creating something new.”
-Her work includes lampwork beads that are used in her jewelry and serving utensils and kiln cast and fused glass artworks.
+She has been working with stained glass for over twenty years but her passion is shaping glass with heat; either behind the torch or using the kiln as her crafting tool.
+“Heating glass to create various shapes, sizes, colors, patterns and textures is a medium that offers endless possibilities and is spectacularly fascinating.
+Working with glass rewards careful planning, creative thinking and technical expertise of how glass responds to heat and cools.”

 My Studio